aktnk/onvif-web-viewer/README.md

 Once the application is running, you can manage your cameras through the web interface.

-*   **Discovering Cameras**: Click the "Discover Cameras" button to automatically scan your local network.
+*   **Discovering Cameras** (ONVIF only): Click the "Discover Cameras" button to automatically scan your local network.
 The scan will probe each IP address in your subnet and may take 2-3 minutes.
     *   Discovered cameras that are already registered will be marked as "Registered".
     *   You can add unregistered cameras by providing their credentials.
 The discovery window will remain open, allowing you to add multiple cameras without re-scanning.
-*   **Adding a Camera Manually**: Click the "Add Camera" button to open a dialog for the camera's details (Name, Host/IP, Port, Username, Password).
-The system tests the connection before adding the camera.
+*   **Adding a Camera Manually**: Click the "Add Camera" button to open a dialog where you can choose the camera type:
+    *   **ONVIF Camera**: Provide Name, Host/IP, Port, Username, Password (optional: xaddr).
+The system tests the ONVIF connection before adding.
 After successful registration, the camera's time is automatically synchronized with the server.
+    *   **RTSP Camera**: Provide Name, RTSP Server Host, Port, Stream Path, and optional credentials.
+This option supports generic RTSP sources including IP cameras, MediaMTX servers streaming from UVC cameras, and other RTSP-compatible devices.
+No connection test is performed - the stream will be validated when you start viewing it.
-*   **Synchronizing Camera Time**: Click the sync icon (⟳) next to any camera in the list to manually synchronize its time with the server's system time.
+*   **Synchronizing Camera Time** (ONVIF only): Click the sync icon (⟳) next to any ONVIF camera in the list to manually synchronize its time with the server's system time.
 A notification will confirm success or display any errors.
+This feature is not available for RTSP cameras.
 *   **Deleting a Camera**: Click the red delete icon (🗑️) next to a camera in the main list.
 A confirmation prompt will appear before deletion.
 *   **Viewing Multiple Streams**:
     *   Click the "View Stream" button next to a camera to add it to the grid view.